Hydrodynamics with triangular point group

 Note that $\mathsf{W}$ must be positive semi-definite, so as to exclude the possibility of negative-eigenvalue eigenmodes of $\mathsf{W}$ exponentially growing in time via \cref{eq:linearBoltz}.
 Note also that $\mathsf{W}$ must be symmetric as a consequence of IT symmetry \cite{CalebPolygon}.
 Indeed, under the two symmetries, momentum kets transform as

 while the collision integral must transform, e.g., as

-and combining these two identities, we conclude that in an IT-symmetric kinetic theory, we must have a symmetric collision integral:
+and combining these two identities, we conclude that IT symmetry requires a symmetric collision integral:

-Hydrodynamics emerges in the long-time and long-wavelength limit of the kinetic theory; this limit is taken by ``integrating out" the nonconserved modes (i.e. eigenmodes with $\mathsf{W}$ with positive eigenvalue) in the equation of motion \eqref{eq:linearBoltz}, leaving only the conserved modes as dynamical modes.
-We now outline how this ``integrating out" procedure is carried out.
+Hydrodynamics emerges in the long-time and long-wavelength limit of the kinetic theory; this limit is taken by ``integrating out'' the nonconserved modes (i.e., eigenmodes of $\mathsf{W}$ with positive eigenvalue) in the equation of motion \eqref{eq:linearBoltz}, leaving only the conserved modes as dynamical modes.

-Consider a solution, $\ket{\Phi}$, of the source-free Boltzmann equation \eqref{eq:linearBoltz}.
+We now outline this ``integrating out'' procedure.
+Consider a solution $\ket{\Phi}$ of the source-free Boltzmann equation \eqref{eq:linearBoltz}.
 Letting $a$ label the dynamical conserved modes (i.e. eigenmodes of $\mathsf{W}$ with zero eigenvalue) and $b$ label the decaying modes to be integrated out (i.e. eigenmodes of $\mathsf{W}$ with positive eigenvalue), we write the Boltzmann equation \eqref{eq:linearBoltz} in a block-diagonal basis of $\mathsf{W}$ as

-where we have used the fact that the streaming operator, $\mathsf{L}$, is anti-Hermitian (after Fourier transforming $\nabla \to \ii k$).
+where we have used the fact that the streaming operator $\mathsf{L}$ is anti-Hermitian (after Fourier transforming $\nabla \to \ii k$).
 In the hydrodynamic limit (i.e. on timescales for which the $b$ modes have effectively decayed away) we have that $\pd{t}\ll\mathsf{W}^{\,}_{b}$.
 Hence, in this limit it is reasonable to approximate $\pd{t}\approx0$ in the $b$-sector equation.
 We then solve the $b$-sector equation for the modes $\ket{ \Phi^{\,}_{b} }$ and substitute the result into the $a$-sector equation, giving

 Finally, since $\mathsf{W}^{\,}_{b}\sim\gamma_{b}$ and $\mathsf{L}^{\,}_{b}\sim \vel{\rm {F}}k$, we further have that $\mathsf{L}^{\,}_{b}\ll\mathsf{W}^{\,}_{b}$ in the hydrodynamic limit.
 Thus we may to good approximation take $\ensuremath{\left(\mathsf{W}^{\,}_{b}+\mathsf{L}^{\,}_{b}\right)^{-1}\approx\mathsf{W}_{b}^{-1}}$, so that